reelyactive/barnowl-hci/README.md

 barnowl-hci
 ===========

-Interface the Bluetooth Host Controller Interface to [barnowl](https://github.com/reelyactive/barnowl) open source software.
-We believe in an open Internet of Things.
+__barnowl-hci__ converts RF decodings from the Bluetooth Host Controller Interface (HCI) into software-developer-friendly JSON: a real-time stream of [raddec](https://github.com/reelyactive/raddec/) objects which facilitate any and all of the following applications:
+- RFID: _what_ is present, based on the device identifier?
+- RTLS: _where_ is it relative to the receiving devices?
+- M2M: _how_ is its status, based on any payload included in the packet?

+__barnowl-hci__ is a lightweight [Node.js package](https://www.npmjs.com/package/barnowl-reel) that can run on resource-constrained edge devices.
+It is typically run behind a [barnowl](https://github.com/reelyactive/barnowl) instance which is included in the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source middleware suite.

 Installation